How to Set Up Nuendo for Playback Streaming

 - Right click on the bus name and ensure “Set “RP 5.1” as Main Mix” is selected.

-Step 3) Assign tracks to Remoto bus
+Step 3) Assign tracks to Playback bus

-Remoto Playback Set Up
+Playback Set Up

 Audio Settings

-In Remoto Playback's Audio Session Settings, select “Virtual Audio Device” as the Audio Input Type, and select “BlackHole Audio” (or any other virtual audio device being used) as the “Audio Device”, matching the monitor output device and format previously set in Nuendo.
+In Playback's Audio Session Settings, select “Virtual Audio Device” as the Audio Input Type, and select “BlackHole Audio” (or any other virtual audio device being used) as the “Audio Device”, matching the monitor output device and format previously set in Nuendo.
 Ensure it corresponds to the virtual audio device and channel width configured in Nuendo.

 How to Capture Video Using Screen Capture

 There is no straightforward way to stream Nuendo's video via the operating system.
 This is a limitation of Nuendo, as Nuendo's video window disappears when another app is in focus.
-As a result, it is not possible to admit guests, enter chat messages, or interact with other Remoto Playback features during a session without interrupting the stream.
+As a result, it is not possible to admit guests, enter chat messages, or interact with other Playback features during a session without interrupting the stream.

-For these reasons, using a hardware device configured to loop its SDI output into its input is generally recommended over screen capture streaming when using Nuendo as a video source in Remoto Playback.
+For these reasons, using a hardware device configured to loop its SDI output into its input is generally recommended over screen capture streaming when using Nuendo as a video source in Playback.
 If not using hardware, screen capture for video can still be used–with caveats.

 Nuendo Set Up

 The best way to set up Nuendo’s video for screen capture is to open a new Finder window and size it to cover the area that the Nuendo playback window occupies.
-The Finder window can now act as a "guide" to set the screen capture area in Remoto Playback.
-This bypasses the issue caused by the Nuendo video playback window disappearing while configuring the Remoto screen capture area to be streamed, since the Finder window will remain visible at all times.
+The Finder window can now act as a "guide" to set the screen capture area in Playback.
+This bypasses the issue caused by the Nuendo video playback window disappearing while configuring the Playback screen capture area to be streamed, since the Finder window will remain visible at all times.

-Remoto Playback Set up
+Playback Set up

 Video Settings

-In Remoto Playback’s Video Session Settings, select "Screen Capture" as the Video Input type.
+In Playback’s Video Session Settings, select "Screen Capture" as the Video Input type.
 Then select the area of the screen that contains the Finder window previously set as a guide for the Nuendo video playback window.

 While Nuendo appears as an option if "Application" is configured as the input, selecting it would stream the entire Nuendo window rather than the desired video area.
 Selecting screen capture resolves this issue.